memecosmos/testnet/local-testnet/README.md

-## easy installer for Meme network dapp developer
+## easy installer for LocalMeme for dapp developer

 Run the following command in a terminal and you’re ready to go!